mmob-tech/public-docs/docs/partners/How-to-Install-the-MMOB-Marketplace.md

 tags: [marketplace]
 ---

-# How to Install the MMOB Marketplace
+# How to Install your Marketplace

 ## Requirements